SethKoren/starter-academic/content/research/_index.md

   image: ""
 ---

-I will write some things here at an accssible level about some of my work.
+I will write some things here at an accessible level about some of my work.
+For now, my publications can be viewed on [inspireHEP](https://inspirehep.net/authors/1503310).